Explore

 2-day route reaching 8,700ft.
 Covers 10km of varied terrain.

-→ See full itinerary with altitude profileRated easy.
+→ See full itinerary with altitude profileRated accessible.
 Steep uphill from Jari/Dam.
 Short but demanding.
 Rocky trail.

 The village has a two-tier parliamentary system consisting of the Upper House (Jayeshang) and the Lower House (Kanishang).